damek/damek.github.io/_random/linear-layouts,-triton,-and-linear-algebra-over-f_2.md

 In Triton's legacy system, conversions between different layout types led to a "quadratic explosion" of custom implementations.
 Each pair of layouts required a unique, manually-coded conversion function.
 This made the compiler complex and difficult to extend, as adding a new layout type required implementing new conversion paths to all existing types.

 The paper proves that all of Triton's legacy layouts can be represented as linear layouts (Theorem 4.9).
 This result allows the compiler to replace the entire system of custom conversion functions with a single matrix operation.
-The conversion from any layout `A` to any layout `B` is now specified by the matrix product `B_inv * A`.
+The conversion from any layout $A$ to any layout $B$ is now specified by the matrix product $B^{-1}  A$.

 This simplifies compiler development.
 To add a new layout, a developer provides its matrix definition.
 Conversions to and from all other defined layouts are then handled by the existing matrix product operation.